Chelluri Lecture Series

 The Chelluri Lecture Endowment was established in 2004 with support from family and friends of Thyagaraju (Raju) Chelluri.
 Each year, a distinguished mathematician will be invited to give the Chelluri Lecture.

 Following the lecture, a musical performance and reception will be held at A. D. White House.
-Andrea will also give a talk in the Center for Applied Mathematics Colloquium on April 13th.

 If you need accommodations to participate in this event, please contact Heather Peterson.